openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/03-03-exploring-the-topology-view/assignment.md

 timelimit: 500
 ---

-In this topic you will learn about different aspects of working with an application in OpenShift's Topology view.
-You'll learn how access the application on the Internet from within the **Topology** view.
+In this topic, you will learn about different aspects of working with an application in OpenShift's Topology view.
+You'll learn how to access the application on the Internet from within the **Topology** view.
 You'll also learn how to view the details of an application.
 Then, you'll learn how to scale ParksMap up by increasing the number of underlying `pod` resource objects.

 # Accessing an application on the Internet using the Topology view

-`Step 1:` Go to the web console and click the **Topology** menu item on the the left side of the page as shown in the figure below.
+`Step 1:` Go to the web console and click the **Topology** menu item on the left side of the page, as shown in the figure below.

 ![Topology View](../assets/topology-view-with-app.png)

 The **Topology** page with a circular graphic will appear as shown in the figure below.
 As mentioned in the previous topic, this circular graphic represents the ParksMap application.

-Notice the the circular graphic has an icon at the upper right as highlighted by a red box shown in the figure below.
+Notice that the circular graphic has an icon at the upper right, as highlighted by a red box shown in the figure below.

 ![Open in URL](../assets/access-parksmap.png)